Rubber Frog Table Lamp

 Manufacturer: To be appraised.

-Other versions: Made in some varieties, also with a spring, as you can see below.
+Other versions: This rubber frog table lamp exists in some varieties, also with a spring, as you can see below.

-This frog lamp was acquired in 1997 in a design shop in Antwerp, Belgium.
+This frog or toad lamp was acquired in 1997 in a design shop in Antwerp, Belgium.
 It was ending business and there was a sale.
 There is no label present.

 The website www.frogcompany.com sold this lamp for a long time, but the company no longer exist.
 It was sold as Crackle frog lamp W-EJ6063.